Rule Enforcing Through Ordering: Conclusion

 We see a limitation of our numerical approach in that we limit ourselves to scenarios where all agents share the same strategy $\pi_a$.
-We would like to improve on our results by having each agent follow a leader, and training each leader separately.
-In this framework, we could also access the exploitability of BRS, by having the learned agents in the same system.
+We would like to improve on our results by having each agent follow one of a few leaders, similar to how we investigated exploitability of BRS.